shahansshetty/vectors_in_3d/readme.md

 ![image_2](img/Screenshot%202025-08-06%20225940.png)

-3.Thats it !
+3. Thats it !
 Now you can see your sum of the 2 vectors in 3d .

 ![image_3](img/Screenshot%202025-08-06%20230031.png)